FoldiKrizsanIldiko/SeleniumEasyTest3SI/README.md

 1. install maven
 2. download it from here : https://maven.apache.org/download.cgi
 3. follow the instructions from this page: https://maven.apache.org/install.html
-4. for setting the environment variable check this:
-, with simple pressing Run tab

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

+1. If you have installed the IntelliJ you can simple run the tests with Run
-5. run the tests with
+2. run the tests with
 ```
 mvn test
 ```
-6. or run tests one by one by declaring specify test
+3. or run tests one by one by declaring specify test
 ```
 mvn test -Dtest=com/codecool/fkildiko/seleniumTest/test/pageFactoryTests/NavigationTest<change this with another test class>
 ```
-7. if you have installed IntelliJ you can run tests easier
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact